10botics/codrone-simulator/README.md

    - Navigate to and double-click hello_world.ipynb [ADD IMAGE]

 4. Run the code
-   - Click the "Run" button (play icon) or press Shift+Enter
+   - Follow along with the notebook instructions
-   - The drone should takeoff, make noise and hover for 2 seconds, then land [ADD IMAGE]
+   - Run each cell by clicking the "Run" button (play icon) or pressing Shift+Enter [ADD IMAGE]

 5. Congratulations!
 You've run your first drone program